Little lorikeet

 The little lorikeet (Parvipsitta pusilla) is a species of parrot in the family Psittaculidae.
 It is endemic to Australia.
 It is a small parrot, predominantly green in plumage with a red face.
-Its natural habitats are subtropical or tropical dry forest and subtropical or tropical moist lowland forest.
+Its natural habitats are temperate eucalyptus forest and woodland, subtropical or tropical dry forest and subtropical or tropical moist lowland forest.

 Taxonomy

 The little lorikeet was first described by ornithologist George Shaw in 1790 as Psittacus pusillus.
 Its specific epithet is the Latin pusilla "small".
 Other common names include tiny lorikeet, red-faced lorikeet, gizzie, slit, and formerly a local indigenous term gerryang.

 Description

 Measuring 15 cm in length, the male and female are similarly coloured, although the latter is a little duller.
 The crown, lores and throat are red, the nape and shoulder bronze-coloured and the remainder of the plumage green.
 The belly is paler and yellow-green.
 In adults, the bill is black and the iris golden in colour.
 Immature individuals have a paler orange face and a brown iris and bill.